Nexus-Mods/bunny_events/README.md

         :user_name => user.name,
         :page => page.url,
         :timestamp => Time.now.to_i
-    }
+    }.to_json
   end
 ```

+This ensures complete control over how your application produces a message, enabling your application to utilise JSON, AVRO, or just plain old strings.

 ### Publish event

-Publishing the event requires the use of the singleton connector class
+Publishing the event requires the use of the BunnyEvents class

 ```$ruby
   # Create event, passing in whatever data is needed
   event = MyTestEvent.new "This is a test event"

-  # Publish the event
+  # Use the BunnyEvents system to publish this event
-  event.publish!
+  BunnyEvents.publish event
 ```

-### Full example
+### Full example with initialisation

 ```

 # This is done once as part of the configuration step, usually in a rails initializer, or at the start of your application
-AMQPConnector.amqp_connection = "amqp://rabbitmq:rabbitmq@localhost:5672"
+BunnyEvents.init Bunny.new("amqp://rabbitmq:rabbitmq@rabbit1:5672").start

 # Event definitions are defined in classes, in rails, we generally use app/messages
 class MyTestEvent
- include MessageQueueEvent
+ include BunnyEvent

  # define the event options for queueing this event.
 Each event type can have different options.
  event_options :exchange => "test_exchange",
-               :exchange_type => :fanout
+               :exchange_type => :fanout,
+               :bindings => {
+                   :queue_1 => {
+                       :routing_key => ""
+                   },
+                   :queue_2 => {
+                       :routing_key => ""
+                   },
+               }

  # We can define what the message payload looks like here.
  def initialize(msg)